Agile vs Waterfall Project Management: Major Differences

 Having discussed in detail the two main project management methods, their sub-methods and how to choose the best among the two methodologies to adopt in handling your project, it is important to cap it all by suggesting the best project management tool that you can use to run and manage an effective project in your organization.
 This software Projectsly.com is developed by a renowned software developer 500apps.

 Which Project Management Software Should You be Choosing?

-Projectsly by 500apps is a foremost Project management software that enables you to plan every aspect of your project from start to finish to achieve organizational success.
-It is used to streamline online project management in organizations, enables you to monitor tasks, the laid down workflow, and automatically create reports for decision making.
+Projectsly by 500apps is the foremost project management software that enables you to plan every aspect of your project from start to finish to achieve organizational success.
+It is used to streamline online project management in organizations, enables you to monitor tasks, and the laid down workflow, and automatically create advanced reports for decision making.
 Projectsly has a user-friendly interface that enables you to monitor every connected team member's activity and the duration of such activities on a single central platform.
-Its functionalities include; issue management, Project tracking, Kanban board, timeline view, and a host of others.
+Its functionalities include; issue management, project tracking, Kanban board, timeline view, and a host of others.

 Ready to streamline project planning process and enhance team productivity with Projectsly?
-Sign Up FREE for 10 users
+Sign Up 14 Day Trial

 As a result of its reliability and advanced tools that are developed with it to perform numerous tasks and functions, it boasts over 30,000 active users with consistent uptime of 99.5%.
 It has a friendly pricing plan as it allows users to activate free trials, and subsequently, you get charged $14.99 per user every month.
 It is interesting to know that there are over 30 applications available on Projectsly, and with a single subscription, you have unlimited access to all.

-The agile and waterfall project management methods are both effective and efficient in handling projects.
+The Agile and Waterfall project management methods are both effective and efficient in handling projects.
 They both have their strongholds, and your organization needs to understand which suits the task at hand.
-These organizational projects can be carried out from start to finish using Project management software such as projectsly.
+These organizational projects can be carried out from start to finish using task management software such as projectsly.
 This software also allows you to combine the methodologies where there is a need for combination.